 A groundwater budget summarizes the water entering and leaving the aquifer according to the groundwater availability model.
-Selected groundwater flow components were extracted from the water budget for the aquifers located within the district and averaged over the duration of the calibrated portion of the model run (1981 to 1999) in the district, as shown in Table 1.
-The components of the water budgets shown in Table 1 include:
+Selected components were extracted from the groundwater budget for the aquifers located within the district and averaged over the duration of the calibrated portion of the model run (1981 to 1999) in the district, as shown in Table 1.
+The components of the modified budgets shown in Table 1 include:

-- Precipitation recharge-This is the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-This is the total water exiting the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-This component describes lateral flow within the aquifer between the district and adjacent counties.
-Also, since the district lies on the coast, flows between the Chicot Aquifer and the Gulf of Mexico were included as lateral flows in Table 1.
-The interaction between the Chicot Aquifer and the Gulf of Mexico was modeled as a general head boundary in the groundwater availability model.

-• Flow between aquifers-This describes the vertical flow, or leakage, between the top or bottom surfaces of the aquifers or confining units.
-This flow is controlled by the relative elevations of the water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
+- Precipitation recharge-This is the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-This is the total water exiting the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-This component describes lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers-This describes the vertical flow, or leakage, between aquifers or confining units.
+This flow is controlled by the relative water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
 "Inflow" to an aquifer from an overlying or underlying aquifer will always equal the "Outflow" from the other aquifer.